 A wide range of algorithms are available for testing, some of the more common include:

 For a complete list of available algorithms, please call +44 (0) 1529 306284 or email. firstname.lastname@example.org

-Once set up, our programs and processes have been designed to automatically undertake testing on a client specific basis.
-Increasing in the degree of difficulty, so at to determine a break point.
+Once set up, our programs and processes have been designed to automatically undertake tests on a client-specific basis.
+Increasing in the degree of difficulty, so as to determine definitive breakpoints.
 Sequencing and testing can be modified to cater for any additional or specific needs.